The Ministry aims to

 Network construction is guided by the agencies

 The Transport Infrastructure Agency, which operates under the Ministry's guidance, is responsible for road, railway and waterway construction and maintenance.
 The Transport Infrastructure Agency outsources the work to businesses through competitive tendering.

 In Finland, communications networks are mainly built up on market terms.
 The Transport and Communications Agency monitors their construction and ensures that they work efficiently and without any disturbances.

 Radio spectrum is a natural resource that does not wear out or reduce with use.
 For example, mobile communication, wireless broadband, satellite communication and television broadcasting in antenna networks and radio broadcasting all need frequencies in order to be able to provide communication services.

 The use of radio spectrum and frequencies is regulated.
 The frequency area covered by international and national regulations is between 9 kHz and 3,000 GHz.
 However, financial and technological reasons limit the use of radio spectrum up until 80 GHz.
 It is estimated that more than 99 per cent of all radio equipment work in frequencies under 10 GHz.

 The Ministry is responsible for the operation of transport and communications markets and critical communications networks.
 The Transport and Communications Agency guides the use of spectrum.

 Legislation on transport infrastructure is drafted by the Ministry of Transport and Communications.
 It provides the basic rules for infrastructure planning, construction, maintenance and life cycle.

 Finland's road network encompasses highways, city road networks and private roads.
 It is around 454,000 km in length, of which private roads and forest truck roads amount to around 350,000 km and the municipal road networks to 26,000 km.

 The total length of public roads in Finland is some 78,000 kilometres.
-Responsibility for the maintenance and development of public roads lies with the Transport Agency and Centres for Economic Development, Transport and the Environment.
+Responsibility for the maintenance and development of public roads lies with the Finnish Transport Infrastructure Agency and Centres for Economic Development, Transport and the Environment.

 Municipalities and cities are responsible for their respective street networks and for keeping them in good condition.
 The maintenance and improvement of private roads is generally the responsibility of private road maintenance associations, landowners and various types of communities or companies.